David Segal (politician)

 David Adam Segal (born 1979/1980) is an American politician, activist, and writer who was a Democratic member of the Rhode Island House of Representatives, representing District 2 (East Providence and Providence) from 2007 until January 2011.
 Prior to that, he served as Minority Leader of the Providence City Council from 2003 until 2007, elected at the age of 22 as the first and only member of the Green Party ever elected in Rhode Island.
 Segal was a candidate for the U.S. House of Representatives in the state's 1st congressional district on September 14, 2010.
-He serves as the executive director of the online organizing group Demand Progress.
+He served as the executive director of the online organizing group Demand Progress.
+As of 2024 he was Vice President for Public Policy at Yelp, with a focus an anti-monopoly policy.

 Early life and education

 Segal was born in Washington, D.C.
 He graduated magna cum laude with a Bachelor of Arts in mathematics from Columbia University in 2001.
 He has served as a fellow at Yale Law School's Information Society Project and at Stanford Law School's Center for Internet and Society.